Back to Glossary

 Technical

-DRS (Drag Reduction System) is a movable flap on a race car's rear wing that can be opened to reduce aerodynamic drag and increase top speed on straights.
+DRS (Drag Reduction System) is a driver-controlled device that opens a flap on a race car's rear wing to reduce air resistance and increase straight-line speed, making it easier to overtake other cars.

 Never Miss a Race!